 It’s common to have cramps or feel uncomfortable when you have your period.
 And it’s common to sometimes have periods that don’t come on a regular schedule when you first start getting them.
 So how do you know when there’s a problem?
-It can help to learn what’s usual for you:

 - How painful are your cramps each month?
 Are they usually the same each time?
 If they get much worse, they may be a sign of a problem.

 - How often do you get your period?
 How long does it last?
 (Use the girlshealth.gov cycle calendar to track your periods.)

 - What is your stress level like when you get your period?
 Are you just a little more stressed, or do you feel like you can’t cope at all?